AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/guide/index.md

 ---

 1. [Introduction](introduction) provides a diagram of the Ayla Linux Agent within the context of the Ayla Cloud.
+1. [Access to Ayla](access-to-ayla) helps you access all the necessary Ayla resources.
-1. [Raspberry Pi](raspberry-pi) explains how to set up a headless RPi.
+1. [Raspberry Pi](raspberry-pi) explains how to set up a headless RPi with Raspbian Lite.
-1. [Ayla Resources](ayla-resources) helps you access all the necessary Ayla resources.
+1. [Template](template) provides direction for creating a template in the Ayla Cloud.
-1. [Ayla Installation](ayla-installation) shows you how to install the Ayla Linux Agent.
+1. [Installation](installation) shows you how to install the Ayla Device Platform for Linux.
+1. [Configuration](configuration) provides steps for creating a devd.conf file.
+1. [Execution](execution) demonstrates various ways to run devd and appd.
+1. [Registration](registration) helps you register your RPi device in the Ayla Cloud.
-1. [Testing](testing) shows you how to test the various default properties of your host application.
+1. [Experimentation](experimentation) shows you how to test the various default properties of your host application.